ChameleonCloud/docs/source/technical/kvm/kvm_gui.rst

 Flavors refer to the virtual machine's assigned memory and and disk size.
 Different images and snapshots may require a larger Flavor.
 For example, the ``CC-CentOS7`` image requires at least an ``m1.small`` flavor.

+**If you have a lease for a GPU-enabled flavor**, you will see a special flavor associated with your active lease in this menu.
+Select this flavor to launch your GPU-enabled instance.
+See the section on `Creating Leases for VMs with GPUs <#kvm-create-lease>`_ for more information.

    .. tip::
       If you select different flavors from the Flavor dropdown, their